Mel's Diner Rock Climbing

 : ... : Mel's Diner

 A good climb with a fierce little crux.After a few opening moves the crux arrives all too soon; from a good small wire placement, execute very iffy lie-away moves to gain a slot, small cam.
 From here good holds lead to a welcome rest and re-group.
 Small wires help with the confidence on a tricky high-step sequence that comes next.
 The crack now relents (large cam), so take a deep breath and enjoy....[more]
-Browse More Classics in CA
+Browse More Classics in California

 BETA PHOTO: Mel's Diner showing Right and Left Mel Cracks